Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 - I’m fire-proof, you’re not
 - not a wrinkle on that brain of yours
 - I was born for this kind of espionage
+- Fool me once, shame on me.
+Fool me twice, I need to end your life
+- Sometimes at the most basic level, to be alive, you must stop other people being alive.
+This is what we do, we are extremely good at it
+-

 ## Categorised (by Chatty G):